d-smith/streamwreck/readme.md

 # streamwreck

-Reconcile the records read from a stream from those written to a stream.
+Reconcile the records processed from a stream from those written to a stream.

-# Overview
+## Overview

 The following diagram shows the solution components.